 And if I did, you deserved it.

-This short poem accurately highlights the different elements of Narcissistic Personality Disorder (NPD).
+This short poem accurately highlights the different elements of Narcissistic Personality Disorder (NPD) and the abuse they inflict on others.

 How the Narcissist’s Prayer totally encapsulates the personality disorder: